English Literature (Edexcel)

 Component 3: Poetry

-In this unit, students will study one named poet or poetic movement, a range of poems from a 21st Century anthology and a selection of unseen poems.
-In this unit, students will study the named poems from the 21st Century anthology, and a range of modern unseen poetry for comparison.
-This is an open book examination where there will be one comparative essay question on a named poem from the 21st Century collection and an unseen poem, and an essay question comparing two poems from Donne or the poetic movement anthology.
+In this unit, students will study one named poet or poetic movement, a range of poems from a 21st Century anthology (Poems of the Decade) and a selection of unseen poems.
+This is an open book exam where students will compare the poems they have studied.

 Assessment: Written exam, 2 hours 15 mins- 30% of A Level